theonlyid/spectral/README.md

 #### Installing Anaconda <a name='installanaconda'></a>

-Install [Anaconda version 3.7](https://docs.anaconda.com/anaconda/packages/py3.7_win-64/) by clicking the link and following the default setup instructions.
+Install [Anaconda 3.7](https://docs.anaconda.com/anaconda/packages/py3.7_win-64/) by clicking the link and following the default setup instructions.

 #### Installing Spectral

-Install the package using:
+Install the package using setup.py:

 ```bash
 $ python setup.py install